 Down below, you can find information concerning living allowance for refugees from Ukraine.

 How much living allowance do Ukrainian refugees receive?

-Please note that local authorities may pay out part of the living allowance in kind, for example if meals are offered at shelter locations.
-As a result, it is possible that refugees in some municipalities receive (much) less living allowance.
-See among others the Parliamentary Letter of 30 March and article 6 and following of the Regulation on the Reception of Displaced Persons in Ukraine (ROO).
+Please note: municipalities may provide part of the living allowance in kind.
+For example, if meals are offered in shelters.
+As a result, you may receive (much) less living allowance in your municipality.
+For more information, please check the Parliamentary Letter of 30 March and article 6 and following of the Regulation on the Reception of Displaced Persons in Ukraine (ROO).